 NORTH ALLEGHENY TRAVELING ART GALLERY (T.A.G.)

-Funds for the acquisition of the original set of prints and framing were provided through a grant from the North Allegheny Foundation of Excellence.
-Additional sets were funded through a partnership comprised of the Foundation, North Allegheny School District, and the eight P.F.A's/P.T.O.’s.
+Funds for the acquisition of the original 1990 set of prints and framing were provided through a grant from the North Allegheny Foundation for Excellence.
+Additional sets were funded through a partnership comprised of the Foundation, North Allegheny School District, and the seven P.F.A.’s/P.T.O.’s.

-Volunteers present a particular art print to each classroom at a given grade level on a monthly basis.
-The print remains in each classroom for a month and then “moves” with the volunteer to another classroom.
+Volunteers present a particular art print to a homeroom classroom (preferably multiple classrooms) for a given grade level on a monthly basis.
+The print remains in each classroom for approximately one month and then “moves” with the volunteer to another classroom.

-Each volunteer develops an interesting presentation (20 - 30 minutes) of a print assigned to him/her at a given grade level.
-Materials and supplementary art work are given to each volunteer to assist him/her in developing their presentation.
-Volunteers are assisted by an art expert and the art teachers as needed.
-A training session is held prior to scheduled presentations to orient the volunteers and distribute prints and materials.
+Each volunteer develops a presentation with an accompanying activity or discussion (ideally 30 minutes in length, but no longer than 40 minutes) based on the print assigned to him/her to be presented to that specific grade leve.
+Materials and supplementary artwork are available to each volunteer to assist him/her in developing their presentation.
+Volunteers can receive assistance from the art teacher in their building, if needed.
+A training session is held prior to schedule presentations to orient the volunteers and distribute prints and materials.